jordanbchilds/Ludwig_2019/Progress_log.md

 - [ ] het in consensus lower maybe 0.90
 - [ ] remove na position in lin\_mut\_load\_change\_lin\_val (?) - lineage mut plots
 - [ ] COMPARE effect of dups, and consensus sequence on STRAND BIAS
+- [ ] why in supposedly validated mutation load lineage plots in some samples the AF doesn't reach threshold